opengauss-mirror/docs/content/en/docs/Developerguide/conditional-expression-functions.md

     Assume the two parameter data types are different:

     -   If implicit conversion exists between the two data types, implicitly convert the parameter of lower priority to this data type using the data type of higher priority.
 If the conversion succeeds, computation is performed.
 Otherwise, an error is returned.
-For example:
+Example:

         ```
-        postgres=# SELECT nullif('1234'::VARCHAR,123::INT4);
+        openGauss=# SELECT nullif('1234'::VARCHAR,123::INT4);
          nullif
         --------
            1234